vlitzke/jekyll-theme-prologue/reading-list.md

 Just about everyone lists reading as one of their hobbies, I am one of them.
 I tried keeping lists over the years on scraps of paper or in old planners of finished books but I end up losing them somewhere, somehow.
 It often happens that I come across a book recommmendation and not even realize that I already read it, so I figure this is more for me to stay organized than for your enjoyment.

 ### Currently reading:
-- Botton, Alain de: *The Consolations of Philosophy*
+- Corey, James S.A.: *Leviathan Wakes*
 - Márquez, Gabriel García: *One Hundred Years of Solitude*
+- Ritchie, Stuart: *Science Fictions*
 - Saini, Angela: *Superior: The Return of Race Science*
+- Schlink, Bernhard: *The Reader*

 ### To-read list:
 - Backman, Fredrik: *Anxious People*
 - Brett, Peter V: *The Painted Man (Demon Cycle Series)*
-- Carter, Angela: *The Passion of New Eve*
-- Corey, James S.A.: *Leviathan Wakes*
 - Haig, Matt: *Notes on a Nervous Planet* (Meike)
 - Leckie Ann: *Ancillary Justice*
 - Spark, Muriel: *The Prime of Miss Jean Brodie*